 All of that said, it goes without saying that the technological needs of the blue collar worker include a design that takes their daily routines into account.
 In other words: enterprise wearables design needs to be rugged and ergonomic at the same time or else workers will not be likely to use the new tools.

 In general, industrial enterprise wearables promote a decentralized work approach.
-Data literally is put in the hands of the workers on the shopfloor.
+The data they enable is literally put in the hands of the workers on the shopfloor.
 Yet this certainly does not mean that decision makers are cut off from the flow of critical information.
 On the contrary, wearable technology tends to come with means for bi-directional communications.
 This removes the need to walk back to a stationary device to enter the data.
 This not only eliminates an unnecessary burden, it also helps raise quality as workers are less likely to make mistakes or lose data.

 Free hands for a faster and safer way of working

 But this is not the only considerable relief enterprise wearables in industries can provide.
 Even more important is the fact that they let human workers keep their hands free.
 That way, they do not have to reach for their tools let alone search for them.
 Instead, workers can just focus on their actual job, which is also a critical security factor.
 Think about high bay warehouse workers for instance who pick items in great heights.
 They are far less likely to drop the items they are working with if they have their hands free.
-To boost safety even further, wearable technology in business can be equipped with alerting capabilities that can interact with industrial vehicles such as forklifts or tugger trains.
+Technology can boost safety even further, because wearable technology can be equipped with alerting capabilities that can interact with industrial vehicles, such as forklifts or tugger trains.
 This will prevent physical damages or injuries.

 Apart from that, alerting capabilities in wearable technology can improve quality, as they can prevent common errors before they occur.
-For example, the device sends a warning message when a wrong item is picked in a logistics warehouse.
+For example, workers will receive a warning message on their device when a wrong item is picked in a logistics warehouse.
 However, it is desirable for the front line use to have these alerts render a multi-dimensional approach; i.e. a combination of visual, audio, and haptic signals so that users benefit effortlessly in their work environments (which may be noisy or dark).